pipebots/stm32wb55-bluetooth-audio/README.md

-# stm32wb55-bluetooth-audio
+# STM32WB5 Bluetooth Audio

-tA repo to prove that the microphone on the companion board works as a BlueTooth device.
+A repo to prove that the microphone on the companion board works as a Bluetooth device.